illiliti/ssu/README.md

 # pass CC=cc macro if c99 is not available
 make

-# the default group with ability to elevate privileges is wheel.
+# by default, only users in the wheel group can elevate privileges.
-# to change that, pass BINGRP=grp macro, where 'grp' is a desirable group.
+# to change the group, pass BINGRP=grp macro, where 'grp' is a desirable group.
 #
 # you must have appropriate privileges to run this command.
 make PREFIX=/usr install